 The recent attack also highlights the prominence of cybercrime in Australia.

-With more approximately 330,000 customers impacted and personal information stolen, the breach serves as a stark reminder; no organisation is immune to these threats.
+With almost 8 million customers impacted and personal information stolen, the breach serves as a stark reminder; no organisation is immune to these threats.

 In this article, we’ll go into details of the breach and explore the lessons businesses can learn.
 We’ll also outline strategies you can use to prevent similar attacks from happening to your business.

 This is never good.